chungnn/ai-chat365/README.md

 - Automated content categorization
 - Performance analytics on knowledge base usage
 - Relevance feedback system for continuous improvement

+## Recent Updates
+- **Enhanced Security**: Implemented RS256 JWT authentication using RSA key pairs for more secure token generation and validation
+- **Multi-language Support**: Added comprehensive internationalization (i18n) throughout the application, with initial support for English and Vietnamese languages
+- **Improved UI Components**: Refactored UI components to use translation keys instead of hard-coded text

 ## Contributing
 This is an open source project and contributions are welcome!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.